China Sourcing Agents

 Get a Quote

-Wearables are mechanically and electrically harder to source than most consumer electronics.
-Flexible PCBs, multi-region certification, battery transport regulations, and skin-contact material compliance all compound at once.
-Most wearable device manufacturers in China can handle individual pieces of this — very few handle all of them on one production line with consistent process control.
+Wearables are body-worn electronic devices — smart watches, fitness trackers, TWS earbuds, and consumer health-monitoring patches — that combine flexible PCBs, small lithium cells, wireless radios, and skin-contact materials in a tight enclosure.
+They are mechanically and electrically harder to source than most consumer electronics, because FPC precision, multi-region certification, battery transport rules, and material compliance all compound at once.
+Most wearable device manufacturers in China can handle individual pieces of this — very few handle all of them on one line with consistent process control.
 Our sourcing service is structured around these requirements from day one — not patched in after a factory has already been selected.
+We also publish a China electronics market websites guide and a ranked list of top Chinese electronics manufacturers for preliminary supplier mapping.

 Flexible PCB precision — Wearables require FPC manufacturing tolerances tighter than rigid PCB.
 Many factories claim FPC capability but lack the equipment or process maturity to hit spec consistently.
 We qualify FPC suppliers separately from rigid PCB suppliers.

 Battery certifications — UN 38.3 (air transport) and IEC 62133-2 (product safety) are mandatory for any lithium cell in a wearable.
 Many factories supply informal test summaries rather than accredited lab reports.
-We verify actual test reports from recognized labs before any order is placed.
+We verify actual test reports from recognized labs before any order is placed — the step-by-step process is documented in our guide on verifying battery certification.

 Multi-region certification — A single wearable commonly requires FCC (US), CE with RED directive (EU), UKCA (UK), and MIC/TELEC (Japan) simultaneously.
 Each has different RF test procedures and timelines.
 We coordinate all four certification tracks in parallel so launch schedules hold.